Getty Images

 How to find and customize your PowerShell profile

-If you run the same commands every time you launch the PowerShell console, then it's probably time to customize your PowerShell profile for a smoother scripting experience.
+If you run the same commands every time you launch the PowerShell console, consider modifying your PowerShell profile for a better overall experience.

 What is the PowerShell profile?

-The PowerShell profile is a PowerShell script that runs every time you launch PowerShell, except when you use the -NoProfile flag.
-The PowerShell profile location varies depending on several conditions:
+The PowerShell profile is simply a PowerShell script that runs every time you launch PowerShell, except when you launch PowerShell with the -NoProfile flag.
+The location of the profile varies depending on several conditions:

-• The version of PowerShell: Windows PowerShell or PowerShell 7?
+• The version of PowerShell (Windows PowerShell vs PowerShell)

 • Is the profile for all users or the current user?